-то: ABC Corporation 88 Valley Street Anywhere, VA FROM : DEF Corporatio n 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.) , 2.3, Poison, Hazard, Zone A (UN107 Identific Number Column Hazard materia Phosge proper soname fr 2 of the Materia 2.3 is the Class fr 3 of the 6 is the ation from 4 of the 25 lbs
+Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM : DEF Corporatio n 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder RQ ("RQ" means that , 2.3, S,Phosgene Inhalation 25 lbs this is a reportable quantity.)
+Hazardo ation from 4 of the proper s name fro 2 of the ne is the shipping om Column Hazardous Is Table.
+Class fr 3 of the e Hazard om Column Hazardous Is Table.)